-Other 56.18
+Other 55.28

-Edolaxia Ltd. 33.49
+Edolaxia Ltd. 33.16

-FMR LLC 4.87
+FMR LLC 5.45

-Merrill Lynch International 2.90
+Merrill Lynch International 3.25

-Odey Asset Management 2.56
+Odey Asset Management 2.86

 Total 100

-Edolaxia Ltd. (the "Principal Shareholder") holds 33.49% of the voting rights of the Issuer.
+Edolaxia Ltd. (the "Principal Shareholder") holds 33.16% of the voting rights of the Issuer.
 The Principal Shareholder is controlled by Mr Yakir Gabay (the "Founder").
-Thus, the Founder currently controls 33.49% of the voting rights in the Issuer.
-If there was low shareholder attendance at the general meeting of the Issuer's shareholders, the Principal Shareholder could adopt and implement resolutions to be adopted by the general meeting of the Issuer's shareholders which require a simple majority or which have even higher majority requirements solely through the exercise of his own voting rights.
-Furthermore, the Principal Shareholder could prevent a general meeting of the Issuer's shareholders from adopting resolutions, including resolutions which require a qualified majority of the votes cast.
+Thus, the Founder currently controls 33.16% of the voting rights in the Issuer.
+If there was low shareholder attendance at the general meeting of the Issuer's shareholders, the Principal Shareholder could adopt and implement resolutions to be adopted by the general meeting of the Issuer's shareholder majority requirements solely through the exercise of his own votes.
+Furthermore, the Principal Shareholder could prevent a general meeting of the Issuer's shareholder could prevent a general meeting of the Issuer's shareholder could prevent a general meeting of the Issuer's shareholder could prevent a general meeting of the Issuer's shareholder could prevent a general meeting of the Issuer's shareholder could prevent a general meeting of the Issuer's shareholder could prevent a general meeting of the Issuer's shareholder could prevent a general meeting of the Issuer's shareholders which requires shareholders from adopting resolutions, including resolutions which require a qualified majority of the votes cast.